TeeFooLoo/documentation-systems-lab/architecture/product-taxonomies.md

 Instead of returning a Payments API example, the AI retrieves a Hosted Checkout payload because the documentation has taught it that the two concepts are interchangeable.
 The AI has not hallucinated.
 Rather, it has inferred the relationship established by the documentation itself.
 This is why semantic boundaries matter.
 A well-designed taxonomy distinguishes products, capabilities, infrastructure, and integration patterns before describing how they relate to one another.
 Related concepts remain connected, but they are not conflated.

-As AI becomes an increasingly common interface to technical documentation, taxonomy is no longer simply a navigation exercise.
+As AI becomes an increasingly common interface to technical documentation, taxonomy is no longer simply a documentation exercise.
 It has become the semantic model that determines how both humans and machines understand a product portfolio.

 # Taxonomy versus Organizational Structure

 One of the most common mistakes when designing a product taxonomy is allowing it to mirror the organization's reporting structure.
 Organizational structures change frequently.
 Teams are reorganized, products move between business units, departments merge, and ownership shifts as companies evolve.
 These changes reflect how an organization operates, not how customers understand the platform.

-A product taxonomy should remain stable even as the organization changes around it.
-Consider a company with separate teams responsible for Payments, Fraud, Identity, and Developer Experience.
+**A product taxonomy should remain stable even as the organization changes around it.** Consider a company with separate teams responsible for Payments, Fraud, Identity, and Developer Experience.
 An organizational chart might look like this:

 Engineering
 ├── Payments Team